SHUN-970/Thickness_repair_generator-based-on-Optiland-for-CODE-V/README.md

 # CODE V / Optiland Thickness Repair Tool

-A lightweight companion tool for generating **multiple thickness-feasible starting structures** from a CODE V `.seq` file.
+A lightweight companion tool for generating **multiple thickness-feasible starting structures** from a prescription-style CODE V `.seq` file.

 The script is intended for situations where an optical design already has a useful first-order structure, but one or more lenses are too thin for practical manufacturing.
 Instead of forcing a single structure back into the feasible region through repeated constrained optimization, the tool generates a population of alternative, power-preserving candidate structures for subsequent optimization in CODE V or Optiland.